 Review pay dates to make sure you know when to expect payment.

 If you recently set up a new account or made changes to your account for direct deposit, it's possible these changes have not yet been fully processed.
-Direct deposit enrollment and changes to an account already set up for deposit take about 30 calendar days to fully complete.
+Direct deposit enrollment and changes to an account already set up for deposit take up to two pay cycles to fully complete.
 If you have a pay day before your account is set up for deposit your pay will be issued as a paycheck.

 If payroll earnings are expected and not received on pay day there are some things you can do to make sure you speed the process of getting paid.